 Impact of Collaboration on Scholarly Metrics

 Collaboration changes how we look at metrics like the h-index and impact factors.
 These metrics can push researchers to cite more and pick topics for more publications.
 But, they might also lead to bad practices like p-hacking6.
 Collaboration and metrics are key topics for researchers wanting to make their work more visible and impactful.
-Faculty members often choose to publish in big journals to get more citations, showing the strategic side of authorship today7authorship patterns
+Faculty members often choose to publish in big journals to get more citations, showing the strategic side of authorship today7

 Shifting Perspectives on Research Impact Assessment